yeeunPark0630/GameOfLife/readme.md

 # How to use?

-Choose a shape that you want to put in the grid at the status bar, and click the cell at the grid. \ <br />
+Choose a shape that you want to put in the grid at the status bar, and click the cell at the grid. <br /> <br />
 First five shapes will be changed immediately after you click the grid; however, the customize button causes pause the game until you click the other buttons at the status bar.
-This means the game would restart after choosing other buttons and selecting the grid. \ <br />
+This means the game would restart after choosing other buttons and selecting the grid. <br /><br />
-At the bottom, there are two features: at the bottom-left, it shows x-y coordinate and name of shape that user selected, and at the bottom-right, it shows the number of frame changed(which is basically seconds after starting game). \ <br />
+At the bottom, there are two features: at the bottom-left, it shows x-y coordinate and name of shape that user selected, and at the bottom-right, it shows the number of frame changed(which is basically seconds after starting game). <br /> <br />
 Observation the modifying of grid and the features.